 The clean look of the nascent Subs is very desirable for many collectors, who appreciate the functional elegance of the earliest pieces in what was to become the archetype of all dive watches.

-Poring over the above linked article is a great way to get the heart rate up before you visit another garage sale (just in case).
+Poring over the above-linked article is a great way to get the heart rate up before you visit another garage sale (just in case).

 Whenever considering buying a vintage watch like a Rolex Submariner, please do your research.
-Hodinkee have produced a really handy guide to help you out, which you can read here.
+Hodinkee has produced a really handy guide to help you out, which you can read here.
 But don’t stop there.
 Talk to experts and others in your position.
 And above all remember to buy for yourself, not because someone told you to, not because you feel like you ‘should’.
 The only purchases you’ll regret are the ones not born of desire.